flowersw/textminer/README.md

 How do you deal with this?/recommend approaching this?

 With regular expressions, it seems that practice makes perfect.
 I have a good idea of what is going on/ how to find out what is going (with RE), now I need to practice.
+Hopefully more before class tomorrow.
-See you in class,
+See you then,
 Will